Original image by Emdx. CC BY-SA

 Skip to:

-Manitoba has three main courts: The Court of Appeal, the Court of Queen’s Bench, and the Provincial Court.
+Manitoba has three main courts: The Court of Appeal, the Court of King’s Bench, and the Provincial Court.
 Each deals with the distinct scope of responsibility, although there are instances when they have shared functions.

 Court of Appeal

 This court is the senior and final court in Manitoba.
 It is headed by the Chief Justice of Manitoba and is composed of 10 judges, federally appointed, pursuant to the Judges Act.
-The court hears appeals from the Manitoba’s Court of Queen’s Bench and Provincial Court of Manitoba and deals with criminal, civil, family, and administrative law issues.
+The court hears appeals from the Manitoba’s Court of King’s Bench and Provincial Court of Manitoba and deals with criminal, civil, family, and administrative law issues.
 It is located in Winnipeg.

-The Queen’s Bench
+The Court of King’s Bench

 This is the highest trial court for the province.
 It is a court of general and inherent jurisdiction, which means that court judges hear cases of all kinds and possess powers that go beyond what is conferred on them by the statute.
 It hears the most serious criminal trials and civil claims.
 Under this court is the Family Division that deals with cases relating to family law and child protection.
 Small claims are also under this court.
 The Small Claims Court deals with settling monetary disputes that do not exceed $10,000.
 To know who can file and where to file a small claim, go to this page: Small Claim Information.